-Since 1996, line dancing has had its own award ceremony to celebrate our best talent!
-More than a thousand people flood to the Norbreck Castle in Blackpool annually for the sell out Linedancerweb Crystal Boot Awards .
-For those who say linedancing is dead, check out the video below (sorry about the quality - it's a facebook live video!) - winner of 2017 Intermediate Dance of the year and overall Dance of the year, Ain't Misbehavin' by Guyton Mundy, Jo Thompson Szymanski & Amy Glass.
+Since 1996, the UK line dance scene has had its own award ceremony, to celebrate our best talent!
+More than a thousand people flood to the Norbreck Castle in Blackpool annually for the sell out LDF Crystal Boot Awards .
+For those who say line dancing is dead, check out the video below (sorry about the quality - it's a facebook live video!) - winner of 2017 Intermediate Dance of the year and overall Dance of the year, Ain't Misbehavin' by Guyton Mundy, Jo Thompson Szymanski & Amy Glass.
 There are a few people, eh?!

 ...and that's not all!
 There are endless holidays, weekends and day events up and down the country that are dedicated to line dancing, so you will always find something to do!

 Wear comfortable, loose fitting clothing and flat or low heeled, smooth soled shoes